ilpiccoli/smart-irrigation/README.md

 - **The automation is designed to start only 1 time per day;**
     - *Alternative solution: you can add multiple triggers to trigger it based on various events or on multiple hours.*

-- **The automation is designed to start when sun is over 35°, as my terrace is west-oriented and the sun hits the plants when the sun elevation is >40°;**
-    - *Alternative solution: you can choose another trigger type, for example based on time, on event or any other trigger type.*

 # How can you support me?
 Buy through the links above, those are Amazon Affiliates Links, i get a percent from the total amount of what you spend (and you do not pay for this!), or [buy me a coffee](https://www.buymeacoffee.com/ilpiccoli)